Building regulations

 Charges

-When we have all the information we will contact you to arrange payment of the appropriate fee.
-We cannot process an application until the correct fee has been paid in full.
-For work about to be carried out the cost is the same regardless of which type of application is submitted; full plans or building notice.
+Once you have submitted your application, we will contact you to arrange payment of the appropriate fee.
+We cannot validation your application until the correct fee has been paid in full.

-For a building notice, the fee is paid in full.
+- For a Building Notice the fee is paid in full up front

 Contact us